zextras/carbonio-message-dispatcher-db/README.md

-# Carbonio Messaging DB
+# Carbonio Chats Messaging DB

-This repository includes the means to build the carbonio-messaging-db package, which is simply a consul wrapper for whichever db will be underneath.
+This repository includes the means to build the carbonio-chats-messaging-db package, which is simply a consul wrapper for whichever db will be underneath.

 ## 🔧 How to Build